opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 ### Sink : OpenSearch

 As you may have noticed in the architecture, we utilize OpenSearch to ship to and store traces.
-[Opensearch](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) makes an excellent choice for storing and searching trace data, along with other observability data due to its fast search capabilities and horizontal scalability.
+[OpenSearch](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) makes an excellent choice for storing and searching trace data, along with other observability data due to its fast search capabilities and horizontal scalability.

 ![tracing_step3](/assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/tracing_step3.png){: .img-fluid}

-Jaeger collector and Data Prepper can be configured to ship traces to the same OpenSearch.
+Jaeger collector and Data Prepper can be configured to ship traces to the same OpenSearch cluster.
 Both deployments create their indexes with a mutually exclusive prefix for name.
 OpenSearch can be configured with index patterns to create seperate views:
 - Jaeger : `jaeger-span*`
 - Trace Analytics : `otel-v1-apm-span*`